Pruthviraj98/14DaysParade/README.md

    NOTE: If you contributing for the first time, create your folder and add your problem files there.
    NOTE: Make sure to pull and push the commit

-4. FYI - There is no minimum approvals needed for merging.
+4. FYI - You need atleast one approval for merging.
+Add me as a reviewer at the least.
+Thank you!
-   However, if you wish someone to review your code, please add them as reviewers and they can comment on your code to enhance it or comment on it.

 NOTE: DO NOT create new tickets on the project.
 I will be creating them every weekends for the following weeks.